What is Leukemia?

-Furthermore, these studies have discovered that some reishi forms may alter inflammatory pathways in white blood cells.
-Some of the chemicals contained in the mushroom have been proven in cancer patients to boost the activity of a type of white blood cell called natural killer cells.
+Furthermore, these studies have discovered that some Reishi forms may alter inflammatory pathways in white blood cells.
+Some of the chemicals contained in the mushroom boost the activity of a type of white blood cell in cancer patients, which is the natural killer cells.
 Natural killer cells help the body fight against infections and cancer.

 Other studies in healthy individuals, however, found no change in immune function or inflammation after 4 weeks of consuming reishi extract.

-Mushrooms are known to complement chemotherapy and radiation therapy by countering the side-effects of cancer, such as nausea, bone marrow suppression, anaemia, and lowered resistance.
+Mushrooms complement chemotherapy and radiation therapy by countering the side-effects of cancer, such as nausea, bone marrow suppression, anaemia, and lowered resistance.
 Recently, a number of bioactive molecules, including anti-tumor agents, have been identified from various mushrooms.

 This herbal supplement can help with anxiety, depression and lack of sleep caused by cancer or the treatments.
 It helps with a sound sleep which becomes vital when you’re undergoing such a complex treatment!

-The mushroom is then left to simmer for about two hours.
+The mushroom then simmers for about two hours.

-In modern times, reishi mushrooms are now made into an extract.
-You can take them in a liquid, powder, or capsule form that greatly or completely eliminates the unpleasant bitter flavour associated with the mushroom.
+In modern times, Reishi mushrooms are consumed as an extract.
+You can take them in a liquid, powder, or capsule form that greatly or completely eliminates the unpleasant bitter flavor associated with the mushroom.
 You can simply buy Medizen-reishi-mushrooms and make them a part of your daily diet.